Burial Insurance with Heart Failure (2024 Update)

 Is heart failure a pre-existing condition?

-Yes, heart failure and other health issues are considered pre-existing conditions.
+Absolutely, heart failure and other health issues are definitely considered pre-existing conditions.

 What will my premium be if I have heart failure?

-Your premium will depend on age, gender, state, health, policy amount, and the plans available in your state.
+Your premium will depend on several factors, including your age, gender, state, health, policy amount, and the available plans in your zip code.

 Can I get a policy with no medical exam if I have heart failure?

-Yes, most companies do not require a medical exam to qualify for their life insurance products.
+You bet!
+Most companies don’t require a medical exam for their life insurance products.

 Do I need to tell insurance about my heart failure?

-Yes, you always need to be truthful about all current and past health issues.
+Yes, you’ve got to be straight-up about all your current and past health issues.
+No hiding!